a-k-r-a-k-r/basic_C_programs/comments-in-c-program-file/README.md

-# C program to find the comments in a C program
+# C program to find the comments in another C program file
 developed for the compiler design